rudderlabs/rudderstack-docs/destinations/google-sheets.md

 ### Where do I find my Google-Sheet-ID?

-- You can find the Google-Sheet-Id within the Google-Sheet-Url
+- You can find the Google-Sheet-Id within the Google Sheet URL, as highlighted below:

 ![Google Sheet ID](../.gitbook/assets/Google-Sheet-ID.png)